-Abstract This study developed a series of rainfall-runoff forecasting models that can be used in the designing of flood warning system around Pampanga River Basin.
+Abstract This study developed a series of rainfall-runoff forecasting models that can be used in designing the flood warning system around Pampanga River Basin.
 The data regarding rainfall and water level of the river was obtained from the Hydrometeorological Division (HMD) of Philippine Atmospheric Geophysical and Astronomical Services Administration (PAGASA).
 Data were collected from 2014 and 2015 hourly water level reading and rainfall reading.
-Feedforward Backpropagation Model, a variant of the Artificial Neural Network (ANN), was used in the study and Gradient Descent with Adaptive Learning Rate Algorithm was used as a learning technique for the network.
+Feedforward Backpropagation Model, a variant of the Artificial Neural Network (ANN), was used in the study along with Gradient Descent with Adaptive Learning Rate Algorithm as a learning technique for the network.
 MATLAB R2009b was used to train and design the networks.
 A total of 45 networks were trained.
 Results of the training gave reasonable predictions for most of the stations with a minimum accuracy of 96%.
-Result inaccuracy of training in some stations were attributed to the inconsistency in the data and other factors.
+Inaccuracy of training in some stations were attributed to the inconsistency in data and other factors.